 The beautiful island of Siargao is fast becoming one of the Philippines’ hottest destinations for adventure travel.
-A favourite amongst surfers who make the journey to the island to experience the famous Cloud 9 break, Siargao offers travellers that perfect combination of beautiful scenery, a laidback vibe, opportunities to explore, dive, snorkel, surf and more, and plenty of different accommodation options to suit every budget.
-As adventure destinations go, its safe to say Siargao has it all!
+A favourite amongst surfers who make the journey to the island to experience the famous Cloud 9 break, Siargao offers travellers a perfect combination of beautiful scenery, laidback vibe, opportunities to explore, dive, snorkel, surf and more, and plenty of accommodation options to suit every budget.
+As adventure destinations go, Siargao has it all!

 Surfing and diving generally don’t go together as the big swell that attracts surfers is not particularly conducive to easy dive conditions.
 Siargao’s exposed location, right on the edge of the plunging Philippines Trench, means that any oceanic swell generated by storms out in the Pacific hits the island’s east coast unimpeded by other islands or shallow, coastal seas - and this same exposure to the open ocean also creates the potential for some interesting diving for those willing to explore.
 Siargao’s dive industry is still in its infancy but with 15-20 known sites and more being discovered every year, visitors to the island can now mix up their surf sessions with some great diving.